Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 The jobs are configured to run on the latest version of Ubuntu.
 And additionally, the `deploy` job is dependent on the other previous jobs.
 So, while the `test` & `linter` jobs run in parallel, the `deploy` job will wait till they pass.
 And, if they don't, the `deploy` job willn’t even execute.

 This structure of the pipeline ensures bugs are never introduced to production.
 And hence, ensuring quality standards of the source code.
+And if you want to know how to set up a code quality check for Python projects, I've an article for you.
+Check out [A Standard & Complete CI/CD Pipeline for Most Python Projects](../a-standard-ci-cd-pipeline-for-python-projects) to know how to set it up.

 Diving deeper into the `deploy` job, let's figure out it's exact purpose.